 - If you have a smoker, run it at 250°F to an internal 203°F, then finish with the same sauce.

-- Pile leftovers onto rolls, or chop them into my Dr Pepper chili for a smoky, meaty bowl.
-More pairings live on my recipes hub.
+- Pile leftovers onto rolls, or chop them into Dr Pepper chili for a smoky, meaty bowl.
+More pairings live on the recipes hub.

 Frequently asked questions